KeunyoungSong/Articles-hashNode/clpvevo3f000008jq1w7jhnq6.md

 # Key Idea
 ### Solution1 : Backtracking
-- Must traverse all possible destinations
+- Must traverse all possible destinations.
 - There is a chance that we may select a node meeting the smallest lexical order visit condition, but with no return back.
 Such cases may not be resolved with a simple DFS as you can't pass through all possible destinations.
-- Use Backtracking
+- Use Backtracking.
 - Reverse the result since decisions are added from the last decision space.

 ### Solution2: Backtracking with stack [Optimization of Solution 1]
-- Make the dictionary in reverse order
+- Make the dictionary in reverse order.
-- Now we can use `pop()` instead of `pop(0)`
+- Now we can use `pop()` instead of `pop(0)`.

 ### Solution3: Only Stack
-- Utilizing the characteristics of the stack data structure
+- Utilizing the characteristics of the stack data structure.

 ## Solution1 : Backtracking
 ```python